segmentio/analytics-python/README.md

 loc_dt = eastern.localize(datetime(2002, 10, 27, 6, 0, 0))
 ```

-Whatever your method, try to include the timezone information to timestamp or
+Whatever your method, please include the timezone information in your datetime objects or
 else your data may be in the incorrect time.
 ```python
 # checks that dt has a timezone